kakaoenterprise/terraform-provider-kakaocloud/docs/data-sources/load_balancer_l7_policy_rule.md

 description: |-
   The kakaocloud_load_balancer_l7_policy_rule data source retrieves details about a specific rule within a KakaoCloud Load Balancer L7 Policy.
   It returns attributes such as the rule type, comparison method, key/value conditions, inversion flag, and current provisioning/operating status.
-  Use this data source when you need to:- Reference an existing L7 policy rule in your Terraform configuration by its ID.
+  Use this data source when you need to:
-  Dynamically obtain rule attributes (e.g., type, key/value, compare type) without hardcoding them.Validate that an L7 policy rule is correctly configured before applying or updating listener policies.
+  Reference an existing L7 policy rule in your Terraform configuration by its ID.Dynamically obtain rule attributes (e.g., type, key/value, compare type) without hardcoding them.Validate that an L7 policy rule is correctly configured before applying or updating listener policies.
 ---

 # kakaocloud_load_balancer_l7_policy_rule (Data Source)